 - ½ teaspoon chaat masala powder or add as required

-- 1 or 2 teaspoon of water for grinding (optional)
+- 1 or 2 teaspoon water for grinding, optional

 - salt as required

-firstly rinse 1 cup tightly packed coriander leaves very well in water. you can place them in a colander or strainer and also rinse.
+- Firstly rinse the coriander leaves very well in water.
+You can place them in a colander or strainer and also rinse.

-take the coriander leaves, 1/2 tsp chaat masala powder and 2 green chilies in a chutney grinder jar. i usually add 3 green chilies as we prefer a bit spicy chutney in the sandwiches.
+- Take the coriander leaves, chaat masala powder and chopped green chilies in a chutney grinder jar.
+I usually add 3 green chilies as we prefer a bit spicy chutney in the sandwiches.

-grind the chutney ingredients till smooth. no need to add water. but if you cannot grind, then add 1 or 2 teaspoon of water. i did not add water as there was enough moisture after rinsing the coriander leaves to help them grind to a smooth chutney.
+- Grind the chutney ingredients till smooth.
+No need to add water.
+But if you cannot grind, then add 1 or 2 teaspoons of water.
+I did not add water as there was enough moisture after rinsing the coriander leaves to help them grind to a smooth chutney.

-remove the chutney in a bowl. cover and keep the chutney aside if you are making sandwiches immediately or refrigerate.
+- Remove the sandwich chutney in a bowl.
+Cover and keep the sandwich chutney aside if you are making sandwiches immediately or refrigerate.

-- green chilies can be added less or more as per your requirements.
+- Green chillies can be added less or more as per your requirements.

-this rough nutrition info is for a bowl of chutney:
+- The approximate nutrition info is for a bowl of chutney.